-- Urgent condition within the network (in-network) - If you need care for an urgent condition, you should first seek care through your physician, PCP.
-If your physician is not reasonably available, you may access urgent care from an urgent care center that is in-network. - Urgent condition outside the network (out-of-network) - You are covered for urgent care obtained from a facility that is out-of-network if you are temporarily unable to get services in-network and the service can't be delayed.
+If you need care for an urgent condition, you should first seek care through your physician, PCP.
+If your physician is not reasonably available, you may access urgent care from an urgent care center.

+• Non-urgent care in an urgent care center